Concatenated Coding for the AWGN Channel with Noisy Feedback: General Closed-Loop Concatenated Coding

 This setup now allows for a very convenient simplification of the concatenated coding scheme.
 After processing at the inner code decoder (which will be described in Section IV), the channel given in (\ref{channel}) can be seen alternatively as

-as seen in Fig. \ref{concode2}.
-The modified noise component, $\tilde{z}[k]$, has a new variance dependent on the properties of the inner code.
-In fact, the whole effect of the inner code is encapsulated in the modified noise, $\tilde{z}[k]$.
+as seen in Fig. \ref{concode2} where the time index $i$ is related to the original channel use index as $i = kN$.
+The modified noise component, $\tilde{z}[i]$, has a new variance dependent on the properties of the inner code.
+In fact, the whole effect of the inner code is encapsulated in the modified noise, $\tilde{z}[i]$.
 Due to the inner code being undefined at this point, we cannot go into more depth.
 However, a per-component signal-to-ratio can be calculated as

 Since the noise is i.i.d., this is the same for all $c_{i}$.
-This implies that $Var(\tilde{z}[k]) = \frac{\rho}{SNR_{c_{i}}}$.
+This implies that $Var(\tilde{z}[i]) = \frac{\rho}{SNR_{c_{i}}}$.

 This technique has converted the closed-loop problem now into an open-loop problem.
 Note that this simplification is the exact same process as defining the inner code and channel together as a \emph{superchannel} as discussed in \cite{Forney}.
 Since the outer code is a general forward error-correction code, this equivalent mapping has greatly reduced the problem to now finding the length $N$ inner code that maximizes $SNR_{c_{i}}$ and, thus, minimize the modified noise on the channel.
 In the next few sections, this will be our exact focus.